-- Limit number of camping units allowed at each site to one principle unit, one additional tent and one additional vehicle (car or truck).
+- One family per site.
+Number of camping units allowed at each site includes one principle unit, plus no more than two tents (one being a screen room) and one additional vehicle (car or truck) per site.

 - Do not build or erect tables, docks or other permanent structures.

-- Discharge of firearms is prohibited.
+- Discharge of firearms is prohibited in the recreation area.

 - Use of all fireworks is prohibited.